gazioglue/monarchopt/README.md

-# Monarch Swarm Optimization (MSO)
+# MonarchOpt: Monarch Butterfly Swarm Optimization

 A Python implementation of the Monarch Swarm Optimization algorithm, designed for solving binary optimization problems.
-MSO is inspired by the migration behavior of monarch butterflies and uses a novel approach combining swarm intelligence with gradient-based optimization.
+The algorithm is inspired by the migration behavior of monarch butterflies and uses a novel approach combining swarm intelligence with gradient-based optimization.

 ## Features